Welcome to our Bass Fishing Buyer’s Guide! This is a comprehensive rundown of the most critical equipment you need to catch largemouth bass.

 For many fishermen, experiencing a topwater strike is a favorite part of bass fishing.
 But topwater baits have one major drawback in that they lack versatility.
 Topwater baits stay on top of the water—that’s a very limited running depth!
 In addition, they are most effective when bass is actively feeding, so it’s smart to fish them in the low light of early morning, dusk, or under thick cloud cover.

-One of the best types of topwater lure is the popper, and most bass fisherman would say the best popper is the Rebel Pop-R. It features a time-tested popping action that throws water and makes a lot of noise.
+One of the best types of topwater lures is the popper, and most bass fisherman would say the best popper is the Rebel Pop-R. It features a time-tested popping action that throws water and makes a lot of noise.
 With a Pop-R, you can experiment with different retrieves until you find out what the fish want; sometimes it’s a slow steady cadence, and other times, an erratic presentation is more effective.

 While the Pop-R has been around forever, a more recent addition to the industry’s topwater offering is the River2Sea Whopper Plopper.